waynegerard/GA/Q&A.md

 your Discord server.

 ## What happened to the voice features?
 In order to get voice working, you'll need a provider to perform transcription.
 Since this is an advanced detail and can hamstring beginners who just want to get a custom Discord bot working, we've removed voice features.
+If you're interested in creating a custom soundboard, you can do that without a voice transcription service.
+You'll have to store the sound bites somewhere (S3 or locally both work).

 ## How do I make the quote/at feature?
 You'll have to set up databases in order to store the information used in quote/at.
 We wanted to make this project as accessible as possible, so this base template does not require you set up databases.